What should I consider when returning to training?

 How will taking time OOP affect my contractual benefits?

-If you undertake time Out of Programme for Research (OOPR) while not in possession of a national training number (NTN), you typically transfer from NHS to University employment for the duration of the research, which may be done on an honorary contract.
+If you undertake time Out of Programme for Research (OOPR) you typically transfer from NHS to University employment for the duration of the research, which may be done on an honorary contract.
 This involves potential changes in pay, pension, maternity leave and other terms and conditions of service and it is important to be aware of these.